-The University has successfully worked with a number of students who needed accommodations because of a disability.
-Therefore, any student who believes that they may require accommodations or other assistance in the educational program because of a handicap or disability is encouraged to contact Diane Hansen, Coordinator of Academic and Disabled Student Support Services, for assistance.
+The University successfully works with a number of students who need accommodations because of a disability.
+Therefore, any student who believes that they may require accommodations in the educational program because of a disability is encouraged to contact Diane Hansen, Director of Academic and Disability Support Services (510-869-6616), for assistance.

 1. Observation: Candidates and students must have sufficient vision to be able to observe demonstrations, experiments and laboratory exercises in the basic medical sciences, including computer assisted instruction.
 They must be able to view images via a microscope and to observe a patient accurately at a distance and close at hand.

 2. Communication: Candidates and students should be able to speak, hear and observe in order to effectively be involved in the didactic learning process in the basic medical sciences and clinical science courses.
 Candidates and students must be able to elicit information, examine patients, describe changes in mood, activity and posture, perceive nonverbal communications, and be able to communicate effectively and sensitively with patients.
 Communication includes not only speech but also reading and writing.
 Therefore, they must also be able to communicate effectively and efficiently in oral and written form in order to be adequately evaluated in all courses and clinical rotation assignments.